-Take yourself back to the late summer of 1995.
+Cast your minds back to the summer of 1995.
 Take That were top of the charts, Kevin Costner’s Waterworld was showing at your local cinema, and O.J.
-Simpson was experiencing a squeaky bum in front of a jury of his peers.
+Simpson was sitting in front of a jury of his peers.

 In the Premier League, exotic names were appearing on teamsheets across the land.
 Ruud Gullit at Chelsea.
 Dennis Bergkamp at Arsenal.
 Georgi Kinkladze at Maine Road.
 But in the early weeks of 1995-96, only one man was stealing the headlines: Anthony Yeboah.